n00neimp0rtant/xCon-Issues/README.md

 # Starting with V40 Beta 1, iOS 8 and arm64 is now supported.
 Be aware there are still issues to iron out in iOS 8

+iOS 9 will be supported in the coming weeks.

 Before opening an issue PLEASE search the open issues to make sure there is already a thread going on it.

 Please STOP opening new tickets.
 Refer to the following issues.